 If there is one thing that can truly damage the strength and integrity of metal fasteners, it is corrosion.
-At West Land Fasteners, we use the latest technology and information to prevent corrosion so that our fasteners can stand the test of time.
+At West Land Fasteners, we use the latest technology and information to prevent rust and corrosion so that our fasteners can stand the test of time.

 Unfortunately, even when construction professionals use the best materials in their projects, corrosion can take place.
 So, it’s crucial to learn to prevent corrosion in most cases.